wanjepeter/jquery-jumia-product-search/README.md

 # jQuery Jumia Product Search

 A lightweight jQuery plugin that embeds a **search interface for Jumia Kenya products** directly into your website.
-Users can type in a product name, fetch live search results from [Jumia Kenya](https://www.jumia.co.ke/), and interact with the products within your site.
+Users can type in a product name, fetch live results from [Jumia Kenya](https://www.jumia.co.ke/), and interact with them.
+When a product is selected, its details are exposed via the global `jumiaProduct` object and an optional callback function.

 ---

 ## Features

-- 🔎 Simple product search form with configurable **label, placeholder, and button text**
+- 🔎 Simple search form with customizable **label, placeholder, and button text**
-- ⚡ Loads live results directly from Jumia’s product catalog
+- ⚡ Fetches live product results directly from Jumia’s catalog
-- 🖼 Automatically displays product images, names, and prices
+- 🖼 Displays product images, names, and prices
-- ⏩ Handles Jumia’s pagination links (First, Previous, Next, Last)
+- ⏩ Handles pagination (First, Previous, Next, Last)
-- 🧹 Cleans up Jumia’s page by removing banners, headers, and other clutter
+- 🧹 Cleans up unnecessary Jumia elements for a neat embed
-- 🎨 Basic styling included (customizable via CSS)
+- 🎯 Selectable products with details (ID, name, price, image, URL)
+- 🔔 Custom **`onSelectProduct` callback** triggered when a product is selected

 ---

 ## Installation

 1. Download or clone this repository.
 2. Include jQuery, the plugin JS, and CSS in your webpage:

 ```html